MartinaAbomosa/QA_Assignment/README.md

 ## Running the test

-To run the test you have to be on the root folder for the automated test "AutomatedTestCase" then run the following command
+From the terminal navigate to "AutomatedTestCase" folder then run the following command
 ```
 robot flows/writeCommentTestcase.robot
 ```